Of All Faiths & None

 Castle Drogo

 Castle Drogo was commissioned in 1910 and construction started in 1911.
-In the novel, Lutyens invites Sir Julius Drewe to view a mock-up of the castle.
-This was something that occurred and the photograph shows the mock-up of the barbican and the outer walls, which were later omitted, as well as the castle.
+It was said about Castle Drogo that "The ultimate justification of Drogo is that it does not pretend to be a castle.
+It is a castle, as a castle is built, of granite, on a mountain, in the twentieth century."
+In the novel, Lutyens invites Sir Julius Drewe to view a wooden mock-up of the castle.
+This was something that Lutyens did when Sir Julius Drewe was having doubts about the design.
+The photograph shows the mock-up of the barbican and the outer walls, which were later omitted, as well as half of the castle.

 The castle was finally completed in 1930 and was about one-third of Lutyens' original design.
 It has been described as "one of his [Lutyens] finest buildings."
 After Sir Julius' death on 10 November 1931, his wife Frances and Basil Drewe continued to live in Castle Drogo.
 During World War II part of the castle was occupied by "The Waifs and Strays Society".
 There were probably about 30 - 50 children living at the castle at any one time, looked after by a Matron who was a trained nurse.
 Castle Drogo was finally given to the National Trust in 1974 by Anthony Drewe, Basil Drewe's son, and Dr Christopher Drewe, Basil's grandson.